 Efavirenz and nevirapine may speed up how quickly your liver processes your hormonal contraceptive agent.

 The blood levels of your contraceptive agent may decrease, causing breakthrough bleeding, spotting, or pregnancy.

 What you should do about this interaction:

 Contact your healthcare professionals (e.g. doctor or pharmacist) as soon as possible about taking these two medicines together.
 You should use another form of birth control in addition to your hormonal contraceptive agent while you are taking efavirenz or nevirapine.
-Because efavirenz stays in your body a long time, you should continue to use another form of birth control with your hormonal contraceptive for 12 weeks after you stop taking efavirenz.Your healthcare professionals may be aware of this interaction and may be monitoring you for it.
+Because efavirenz stays in your body a long time, you should continue to use another form of birth control with your hormonal contraceptive for 12 weeks after you stop taking efavirenz.Emergency contraceptives may be less effective also.
+You may need a larger dose than normal.
+Discuss the dose and the need to confirm that you do not become pregnant with a pregnancy test with your healthcare professional.Your healthcare professionals may be aware of this interaction and may be monitoring you for it.
 Do not start, stop, or change the dosage of any medicine before checking with them first.

 - 1.Sustiva (efavirenz) US prescribing information.
 Bristol-Myers Squibb Company October, 2017.

 - 2.Viramune (nevirapine) US prescribing information.
 Boehringer Ingelheim Pharmaceuticals, Inc. March, 2017.